yowainwright/yowainwright/README.md

 #### Hey!

 I enjoy creating.
 Here, I do it with software.<br>
-When I'm not writing software, I create art, am learning to build things with tools and enjoy [fitness](https://www.strava.com/athletes/722335).<br>
+When I'm not writing software, I create art, try to build things with tools and enjoy [fitness](https://www.strava.com/athletes/722335).<br>

 I write articles on [Jeffry.in](https://jeffry.in), & have written articles for [CSS-Tricks](https://css-tricks.com/?s=yowainwright).<br>
 I've presented at [JS.LA](https://www.youtube.com/watch?v=8YQ8BGSOsyE) on the benefits of CI/CD tools and  I've worked on a few OSS teams; helping where I can.